markrobinsonuzh/scRNA_pipelines_paper/README.md

 * The code for generating the simulations is in `simulations/`

 * The datasets themselves are not stored on github but on figshare https://doi.org/10.6084/m9.figshare.11787210.v1 .
 To work with the markdowns, these datasets should be placed in a `datasets/` folder at the root of the repo.

+## Pipeline results

+* The pipelines can be run and evaluated with the [pipeComp](https://github.com/plger/pipeComp), which also includes wrappers for all methods used.

+* The compiled pipeline results (i.e. results of _pipeComp_) are available in the `data/` folder (their more detailed description will follow).